The-Back-Room/The-Back-Room.github.io/ROADMAP.md

                 Theme packs inspired by the "Inuyasha" anime and manga series.
 This list is not in any particular order and may change at any time.

                 - **Inuyasha**
-                - **Inuyasha The Final Act**: Theme pack inspired by the "Inuyasha The Final Act" series
+                - **Inuyasha: The Final Act**: Theme pack inspired by the "Inuyasha The Final Act" series
-                - **Affections Touching Across Time**: Theme pack inspired by the "Inuyasha Affections Touching Across Time" movie
+                - **Inuyasha: Affections Touching Across Time**: Theme pack inspired by the "Inuyasha Affections Touching Across Time" movie
-                - **The Castle Beyond the Looking Glass**: Theme pack inspired by the "Inuyasha The Castle Beyond the Looking Glass" movie
+                - **Inuyasha: The Castle Beyond the Looking Glass**: Theme pack inspired by the "Inuyasha The Castle Beyond the Looking Glass" movie
-                - **Swords of an Honorable Ruler**: Theme pack inspired by the "Inuyasha Swords of an Honorable Ruler" movie
+                - **Inuyasha: Swords of an Honorable Ruler**: Theme pack inspired by the "Inuyasha Swords of an Honorable Ruler" movie
-                - **Fire on the Mystic Island**: Theme pack inspired by the "Inuyasha Fire on the Mystic Island" movie
+                - **Inuyasha: Fire on the Mystic Island**: Theme pack inspired by the "Inuyasha Fire on the Mystic Island" movie
-                - **Kagome and the Sacred Jewel**: Theme pack inspired by the "Inuyasha Kagome and the Sacred Jewel" movie
+                - **Inuyasha: Kagome and the Sacred Jewel**: Theme pack inspired by the "Inuyasha Kagome and the Sacred Jewel" movie

             - **BLEACH**:
                 Theme packs inspired by the "BLEACH" anime and manga series.
 This list is not in any particular order and may change at any time.

-                - **Memories of Nobody**: Theme pack inspired by the "BLEACH Memories of Nobody" movie
+                - **BLEACH: Memories of Nobody**: Theme pack inspired by the "BLEACH Memories of Nobody" movie
-                - **The Sealed Sword Frenzy**: Theme pack inspired by the "BLEACH The Sealed Sword Frenzy" movie
+                - **BLEACH: The Sealed Sword Frenzy**: Theme pack inspired by the "BLEACH The Sealed Sword Frenzy" movie
-                - **The DiamondDust Rebellion**: Theme pack inspired by the "BLEACH The DiamondDust Rebellion" movie
+                - **BLEACH: The DiamondDust Rebellion**: Theme pack inspired by the "BLEACH The DiamondDust Rebellion" movie
-                - **Fade to Black**: Theme pack inspired by the "BLEACH Fade to Black" movie
+                - **BLEACH: Fade to Black**: Theme pack inspired by the "BLEACH Fade to Black" movie
-                - **Hell Verse**: Theme pack inspired by the "BLEACH Hell Verse" movie
+                - **BLEACH: Hell Verse**: Theme pack inspired by the "BLEACH Hell Verse" movie

             - **Naruto**:
                 Theme packs inspired by the "Naruto" anime and manga series.
 This list is not in any particular order and may change at any time.

-                - **Naruto Ninja Clash in the Land of Snow**: Theme pack inspired by the "Naruto Ninja Clash in the Land of Snow" movie
+                - **Naruto: Ninja Clash in the Land of Snow**: Theme pack inspired by the "Naruto Ninja Clash in the Land of Snow" movie
-                - **Naruto Legend of the Stone of Gelel**: Theme pack inspired by the "Naruto Legend of the Stone of Gelel" movie
+                - **Naruto: Legend of the Stone of Gelel**: Theme pack inspired by the "Naruto Legend of the Stone of Gelel" movie
-                - **Naruto Guardians of the Crescent Moon Kingdom**: Theme pack inspired by the "Naruto Guardians of the Crescent Moon Kingdom" movie
+                - **Naruto: Guardians of the Crescent Moon Kingdom**: Theme pack inspired by the "Naruto Guardians of the Crescent Moon Kingdom" movie

             - **Naruto Shippuden**:
                 Theme packs inspired by the "Naruto Shippuden" anime and manga series.
 This list is not in any particular order and may change at any time.

-                - **Naruto Shippuden Bonds**: Theme pack inspired by the "Naruto Shippuden Bonds" movie
+                - **Naruto Shippuden: Bonds**: Theme pack inspired by the "Naruto Shippuden Bonds" movie
-                - **Naruto Shippuden The Will of Fire**: Theme pack inspired by the "Naruto Shippuden The Will of Fire" movie
+                - **Naruto Shippuden: The Will of Fire**: Theme pack inspired by the "Naruto Shippuden The Will of Fire" movie
-                - **Naruto Shippuden The Lost Tower**: Theme pack inspired by the "Naruto Shippuden The Lost Tower" movie
+                - **Naruto Shippuden: The Lost Tower**: Theme pack inspired by the "Naruto Shippuden The Lost Tower" movie
-                - **Naruto Shippuden Blood Prison**: Theme pack inspired by the "Naruto Shippuden Blood Prison" movie
+                - **Naruto Shippuden: Blood Prison**: Theme pack inspired by the "Naruto Shippuden Blood Prison" movie
-                - **Naruto Shippuden Road to Ninja**: Theme pack inspired by the "Naruto Shippuden Road to Ninja" movie
+                - **Naruto Shippuden: Road to Ninja**: Theme pack inspired by the "Naruto Shippuden Road to Ninja" movie
-                - **Naruto Shippuden The Last**: Theme pack inspired by the "Naruto Shippuden The Last" movie
+                - **Naruto Shippuden: The Last**: Theme pack inspired by the "Naruto Shippuden The Last" movie

             - **Neon Genesis Evangelion**:
                 Theme packs inspired by the "Neon Genesis Evangelion" anime and manga series.
 This list is not in any particular order and may change at any time.

-                - **Evangelion You Are (Not) Alone**: Theme pack inspired by the "Evangelion: 1.0 You Are (Not) Alone" movie
+                - **Evangelion: You Are (Not) Alone**: Theme pack inspired by the "Evangelion: 1.0 You Are (Not) Alone" movie
-                - **Evangelion You Can (Not) Advance**: Theme pack inspired by the "Evangelion: 2.0 You Can (Not) Advance" movie
+                - **Evangelion: You Can (Not) Advance**: Theme pack inspired by the "Evangelion: 2.0 You Can (Not) Advance" movie
-                - **Evangelion You Can (Not) Redo**: Theme pack inspired by the "Evangelion: 3.0 You Can (Not) Redo" movie
+                - **Evangelion: You Can (Not) Redo**: Theme pack inspired by the "Evangelion: 3.0 You Can (Not) Redo" movie
-                - **Evangelion Thrice Upon a Time**: Theme pack inspired by the "Evangelion: 3.0+1.0 Thrice Upon a Time" movie
+                - **Evangelion: Thrice Upon a Time**: Theme pack inspired by the "Evangelion: 3.0+1.0 Thrice Upon a Time" movie

             - **Others**:
                 Theme packs inspired by various anime and manga series.
 This list is not in any particular order and may change at any time.